Cleaning a Keurig doesn't have to be an involved process. It's honestly easier then you think and it will keep your coffee tasting great!

 It’s recommended that you clean your Keurig at least once every 3-6 months.
 This will help you keep the slime and calcium deposits from building up.
 Some of the Keurig models have a descale button, which easily cleans your Keurig and removes build-up to ensure maximum flavor all the while enjoying a safe hot beverage anytime you want.

-What is the best way to clean a Keurig?
+What is the best way to clean it?

 If you have a Keurig model that includes the descaling button then the best way to clean a Keurig would be to utilize this option.
 Since calcium deposits are non-toxic, it’s not going to kill you if you allow them to build up.
 The problem is that it can hinder the results of your hot beverage flavor and make it more difficult for your Keurig to last for a longer duration.